latex3/unicode-data/README.md

 This file parses `EastAsianWidth.txt` and `LineBreak.txt`,
 provided by the Unicode Consortium, and when used with XeTeX sets `\XeTeXcharclass` for the following classes of code point:
-- "ID" (ideographic) are class 1
+- "ID" (ideographic)
-- "OP" (opener) are class 2
+- "OP" (opener)
+- "CL" (closer)
+- "NS" (non-starter)
+- "EX" (exclamation)
-- "CL" (closer), "NS" (non-starter), "EX" (exclamation) and "IS" (infix separator) are class 3
+- "IS" (infix separator)
-- "CM" (combining marks) are class 256 (transparent to the inter-character token register mechanism)
+- "CM" (combining marks)

-All code points of type "ID" are set to class 1, other code points are only set where they fall into east Asian width type "F", "H" or "W" (full-, half- and wide-width).
+All code points of class "ID" are assigned to a `\XeTeXcharclass`, but for other classes this only occurs when they fall into east Asian width type "F", "H" or "W" (full-, half- and wide-width).

+As standard, the following mappings between Unicode and XeTeX classes occur
+- "ID" -> 1
+- "OP" -> 2
+- "CL", "NS", "EX", "IS" - > 3
+- "CM" -> 256 (ignored)
+This may be over-ridden by defining `\XeTeXcharclass<name>` as the numerical value to use.
+For example, to assign Unicode code points of class "ID" to `\XeTeXcharclass` five you would use `\chardef\XeTeXcharclassID=5`.

 Issues and improvements
 =======================